gar1t/tensorflow-workshop/src/SETUP.md

     $ cd terraform2
     $ terraform apply

+When prompted, specify the 'full' profile.

-Get the list of hostnames by running:
+Once the environment has been initialized, get the list of hostnames by running:

     $ ./hostnames